foo123/modelview.js/manual.md

+// can integrate with HtmlWidget view.widget( ..args );

+// dynamically parse html string to html virtual dom at run-time view.html( String htmlString );

+// mark html virtual node(s) to be morphed/replaced as a single unit, instead of recursively morphed piece by piece view.unit( nodes );

 // get / set custom prefix for ModelView specific attributes, eg 'data-', so [mv-evt] becomes [data-mv-evt] and so on.. view.attribute( [String prefix] );